jfleddy49/Essay_model_Predictor/README.md

 ## Getting Started

 Download all of the files.
 The Classifer and Vectorizer are the largest files.
-One all files are downloaded, run the Essay_Predictor.py.
+Once all files are downloaded, run the Essay_Predictor.py.
 It will provide a link for the Flask web serve.
 Click on it and the application page will open.
 Enter in the desired essay and it will return the predicted results.
 ### Prerequisites

 You will need the following: